 Analyzes constitutional law with special emphasis on civil liberties and civil rights.
 Legal issues will be examined in the light of relevant social and political conditions.
 Course attributes: SOCJ.
-Prerequisite: Junior/senior status

-POSC 315 Topics in Political Science 3 cr
+POSC 315 Topics in Political Science

 Focuses on political science and government in national, regional, and international organizations throughout the world.
 Topics include: The United Nations; State and Local Government; Politics and Economics of the Pacific Rim; Vietnam.
-Prerequisite: Junior/senior status